-Finally, why Lord Kelvin?.
+Finally, why Lord Kelvin?
+Venture into zapatopi.net/kelvin/.
 I find it funny.
 Don’t You?

 Here's a little extra for those curious tykes who keep wondering how is yours truly getting around reviews.
 The answer is very simple: I do not stray from the first page on the general updates board unless asked by the author.
 Your uploads are chosen either in a completely random manner or by using the simple top-to-bottom method, in which five to fifteen stories on the first page are reviewed in a row.
-Currently, my regular fandom is Sonic the Hedgehog, where I reviewed over 4000 stories.
+Currently, my regular fandom is Sonic the Hedgehog, where I reviewed over 5000 stories.
+I do not review anonymously.
 Whenever browsing outside the series, I consult the "Just In" page.

 As of December, 2009, I do not review first-time authors' stories due to disputes over quality.
 Novice members are entitled to a welcoming message with initial pointers for better orientation in the login area menu.
 This does not apply to reporting possible abuse.
 I retain the right to exclude the bulk of commentary should a creative work be considered not abiding by the domain's guidelines, ToS or etiquette policy.

 I take review requests in my forum (preferred) and via PM.